By Roberto Assagioli

 The observation of procedures such as hypnosis and suggestion, and of manifestations such as psychic dissociation, led to the discovery and investigation of the extensive region of subconscious, or unconscious activities.
 In these studies, Charcot and Pierre Janet were pioneers, followed very soon by Freud.
 Thus were laid the foundations of the psychoanalytic movement, whose development has greatly extended and enriched our knowledge of the human psyche, a movement that can be said to have marked the inception of investigations directed along the third dimension of psychology, that of depth.

 But since the field studied by its proponents was the pathological, and their approach predominantly materialistic and deterministic, they placed the accent on the lower and instinctive aspects of human nature and neglected the healthy and higher aspects.
-This neglect resulted in investigations being consistently directed “downward” and on this point we have a significant statement by Freud.
-In one of his letters to Binswanger he admitted: “I stay always on the ground floor of the building.”1 So we may say that this psychological conception is two-and-a-half-dimensional.
+This neglect resulted in investigations being consistently directed “downward;” and on this point we have a significant statement by Freud.
+In one of his letters to Binswanger he admitted: “I stay always on the ground floor of the building.”[2]
+So we may say that this psychological conception is two-and-a-half-dimensional.
 Freud’s analogy is interesting for its implication that the “building,” which is man’s psychic structure, comprises floors above the foundation, basement and ground floor.
 Furthermore, in many residential buildings there are roof-terraces, from which one may contemplate the sky or enjoy the benefits of exposing oneself to the health-giving rays of the sun.
 (No explanation of the analogy is needed.)

-However, in his conception of the individual and collective unconscious, Jung does not clearly distinguish the different psycho-spiritual levels.
+This, then, has been the course taken by the development of depth psychology, which includes not only Freudian psychoanalysis, but also currents branching off from it, such as the Jungian.
+It is true that Jung did not limit himself to the study of the underworld of the psyche.
+Indeed he applied himself vigorously to the investigation of the higher aspects of the unconscious and asserted the existence and importance of spiritual experiences and values.
+In his conception of the individual and collective unconscious, however, Jung does not clearly distinguish the different psycho-spiritual levels.
 In his theory of archetypes, for example, he considers them to be both of archaic, collective origin, and prototypes related to Platonic “ideas.”
-It therefore seems justified to apply the term “height psychology” (as others have already done) to the field of investigation constituted by the higher levels of the psyche, its upper “stories”; thus contributing to the formation of an integral psychology that is truly three-dimensional.
+It therefore seems justified to apply the term “height psychology” (as others have already done) to the field of investigation constituted by the higher levels of the psyche, its upper “storeys;” thus contributing to the formation of an integral psychology that is truly three-dimensional.

 This is an appropriate point, I think, at which to clarify what the “scientific method” truly consists of, in view of the confusion and misunderstanding about it that now prevails.
 It was applied first and especially in the field of the natural sciences, thus becoming identified with the special techniques evolved to serve them.
-These techniques are by their very nature quantitative, in that they involve measurements, statistics, mathematical relationships, etc., and are largely experimental; based, that is, on experiments conducted in the laboratory and repeatable at will, which eliminate (or are believed to be able to eliminate) every subjective factor introduced by the experimenter.
+These techniques are by their very nature quantitative, in that they involve measurements, statistics, mathematical relationships, etc., and are largely experimental, based, that is, on experiments conducted in the laboratory and repeatable at will, which eliminate (or are believed to be able to eliminate) every subjective factor introduced by the experimenter.

 Thus, when psychology severed its links with philosophy and, establishing its independence from it, assumed autonomy as a science, its proponents believed it possible, indeed their duty, to appropriate the same techniques as those hitherto employed by the natural sciences, and only those.
 They thereby excluded from their field of investigation all that is qualitative and subjective and only admitted it to their province provided it could be associated with phenomena observed externally and translated into quantitative terms.
 But, in doing this, they eliminated what is specifically human, what is in fact the true concern of psychology.
 There is no justification whatever for this exclusion.
 It is undeniable that all subjectively lived psychological phenomena are facts, even if not susceptible to direct weighing and measuring procedures, and as such can be studied scientifically.
 The pragmatic principle must be accepted that everything has its reality which produces an effect that modifies a preexistent state.

-“Wirklichkeit was wirkt” (That is real which produces an effect and is operative.)
-Well, an emotion, a feeling, a complex, an ideal, an intuition, these are real facts, since they modify reality.
+Goethe had already anticipated this pragmatic conception in stating with conciseness and clarity: “Wirklichkeit was wirkt” (That is real which produces an effect and is operative.)
+Well, an emotion, a feeling, a complex, an ideal, an intuition — these are real facts, since they modify reality.
 Ideals, good or bad as the case may be, have ever prompted individuals and communities to action.
 But who has measured or weighed an ideal?

-Locke considers the problem from another angle and also finds four sources of error:
+John Locke considers the problem from another angle and also finds four sources of error:

 - Lack of proofs;